baknayeon/smartvisual/README.md

 Groovy Library
 -------------
-You need to add Groovy Library we recommend to add Groovy-2.4.10
+You need to add Groovy Library when you try to run Visualization Tool

+we recommend to add Groovy-2.4.10